 They’d transferred him to ICU, and someone had placed a walker and a menu plan beside his bed, just in case he miraculously revived.
 There’d be no miracle.

-The ICU head nurse on the floor, and the urgent care doc — a Navajo man I barely remembered from a barely remembered bash last New Year’s Eve at Udenni’s — both looked at me, waiting for me to administer extreme unction.
+The ICU head nurse on the floor, and the urgent care doc — a Navajo man I barely remembered from a barely remembered bash last New Year’s Eve at my girlfriend, Udenni’s — both looked at me, waiting for me to administer extreme unction.